Federated Login Support

 }

-The webssoKeystoneEndpoint points to this Keystone endpoint.
-You likely won't need to change the path, but you do need to configure the origin query parameter.
-This origin must be the URL of the OIDC Redirector app for your Exosphere deployment, the same URL that you added as a trusted_dashboard in Keystone.
+The webssoUrl points to this Keystone endpoint.
+You likely need to change the domain, the origin query parameter, and possibly remove the port subcomponent.
+The origin parameter must be the URL of the OIDC Redirector app for your Exosphere deployment, the same URL that you added as a trusted_dashboard in Keystone.

 If everything is set up correctly, you should be able to browse to your Exosphere deployment and use the federated login method.
 Again, if you have difficulty getting this to work, the Exosphere developers may be able to help.